RightToAskOrg/righttoask-docs/index.md

 recently-built government app, but doesn't understand the app or its likely failures well enough to formulate effective questions.
 Knowledgeable technical people who have been examining the app can suggest important questions for the committee members to pose, and other citizens can vote them up so they receive attention.

+: People with important lived experience of a particular issue don't need to organise in advance to make a large impact - one person can frame a relevant question, and others with similar experiences can amplify it.

 MPs